Friedmann-like universes with torsion: FRW-like models with torsion

+at late times.
+Note that we have made no a priori assumption on the relative strength of the torsion field.
+Taken at face value, this means that even the mere presence of torsion could drive the Einstein-de Sitter universe into an accelerated regime analogous to that of the de Sitter model.
+Without further scrutiny, however, it would be rather premature to claim that torsion can provide a viable alternative answer to the question of the recent universal acceleration.
+Having said that, we should also mention that analogous claims have been made in~\cite{P}.

-False-vacuum cosmologies have been typically associated with inflationary scenarios, leading to exponential expansion.
-In what follows, we will consider torsional FRW-like universes with false-vacuum barotropic index $w=-1$, zero 3-curvature and non-zero cosmological constant.
+False-vacuum cosmologies have been typically associated with inflation, being the driving force of the exponential expansion.
+In what follows, we will consider torsional FRW-like universes with false-vacuum barotropic index $w=-1$ and zero 3-curvature.
+We will also allow for a non-zero cosmological constant, although its presence does not alter the nature of the solutions.
 Then, on using (\ref{brho2}), the associated Friedmann equation (see (\ref{Fried1}) in \S~\ref{ssFEs}) recasts into

 Thus, due to the presence of torsion, the Hubble parameter now varies in time, in contrast to the standard torsionless case where $H=H_0=$~constant.
-Recalling that $H=\dot{a}/a$ and setting $\phi=\phi_0=$~constant, the above integrates to give
+Recalling that $H=\dot{a}/a$ and setting $\phi= \phi_0=$~constant, the above integrates to give

 When $\phi_0<0$, namely for future-directed torsion vector -- see \S~\ref{ssTA} earlier, the above asymptotically reduces to solution (\ref{tMilne2}) at late times.
 For $\phi_0>0$, on the other hand, the late-time evolution of the cosmological scale factor is monitored by